You may hate every minute of your training, but you shouldn’t quit. You will suffer now but you will live the rest of your life as a champion.

 • Ability to motivate and encourage others.

-Hard skills for a personal trainer resume:
+Hard skills for a personal trainer resume examples:

 • Knowledge of anatomy and physiology;